FREQUENTLY ASKED QUESTIONS

 - Q: How is your pricing structured?

 - A: Our pricing is based on the number of documents in the appendix.
 The document count includes the files as well as attachments within those files, consistent with the court requirement that they be bookmarked and listed in the index in the same manner as primary documents.

 You can contact us for pricing, or you can estimate the amount as follows:

-1. Six dollars each for the first 100 documents
+1. Six dollars per document for the first 100 documents

-2. Four dollars each for the next 100 documents
+2. Four dollars per document for the next 100 documents

-3. Two dollars each for the remaining documents
+3. Two dollars per document for the remaining documents

-(A $300 minimum charge covers appendices with up to 50 documents)
+(A $300 minimum charge covers appendices with fewer than 50 documents)

 - For very large appendix projects, please contact us for pricing.